MischaRauch/graph_coloring/README.md

 ## Group 22
 This repository contains the code for the third phase of project 1 for which an algorithm to most accurately find the chromatic number for different graphs had to be produced.

+## Essay:
+For a detailed understanding of the research and methodologies employed in this project, you can refer to the [essay](https://drive.google.com/file/d/1Bbm0HR7J3Kz3iQrtSeOSRZtxdNnQWNiQ/view?usp=share_link).

+### Project Highlights
+Decomposition: Our approach involves breaking down complex graphs into more manageable subgraphs.
+This process often reveals special structures, such as bipartite or complete graphs, simplifying the computation of the Chromatic Number.

+Bounds Calculation: In cases where no special structures are detected, we calculate upper and lower bounds.
+When these bounds align, they yield the exact Chromatic Number.
+When they diverge, they provide constraints for our backtracking algorithm.

+Algorithms: Our upper bound algorithm relies on a greedy approach to estimate the Chromatic Number, while the lower bound algorithm identifies maximum cliques using the Bron-Kerbosch algorithm.

+### Experimental Insights
+Our experiments have demonstrated that our approach significantly reduces computation time, particularly when dealing with graphs containing special structures.
+The upper and lower bound algorithms consistently provide valuable insights, and the overall approach successfully determines 50% of Chromatic Numbers in our dataset.

+Join us on this journey as we explore graph colouring and seek to optimize and adapt our techniques for even better performance.

 ### Compiling
 - `cd src`
 - `javac Main.java`